ewxrjk/mrtgdf/README.md

 MRTG.
 SNMP doesn't seem to be able to provide a stable identity for removable disks, hence this program.

+⚠ I don't use this program any more, do not expect updates. ⚠

 Installation
 ------------